eclipse-pass/pass-core/pass-core-policy-service/README.md

 ## Configuration
 Configuration is achieved via the following environment variables:

-* `INSTITUTION`: This is the institution as it is appears on User.affiliations for every user in the institution: e.g. "johnshopkins.edu"
+* `PASS_POLICY_INSTITUTION`: This is the institution as it is appears on User.affiliations for every user in the institution: e.g. "johnshopkins.edu"
-* `INSTITUTIONAL_POLICY_TITLE`: The value of Policy.title on the institution's Policy object
+* `PASS_POLICY_INSTITUTIONAL_POLICY_TITLE`: The value of Policy.title on the institution's Policy object
-* `INSTITUTIONAL_REPOSITORY_NAME`: The value of Repository.name on the intstitution's IR Repository object
+* `PASS_POLICT_INSTITUTIONAL_REPOSITORY_NAME`: The value of Repository.name on the intstitution's IR Repository object